39 Before and After Car Detailing Photos That Will Stun You

 Melted Crayons – Before

-Letting the kids color in the car seems like a good idea when yo’re on a long car ride.
+Letting the kids color in the car seems like a good idea when you’re on a long car ride.
 And, it is, until those crayons get left behind in the car on a hot day.
 The result is a colorful waxy mess that’s stuck to your car’s interior.
 You’ll need to know some good car detailing tips to remedy a situation like this one.
-Having trouble getting rid of all that sand in your car?
-You’ll want to read this.

 Melted Crayons – After